SaerusTierialis/tModLoader_Homepage/Revamp_Classes.md

 * Might split into two final classes: heal-focused and buff-focused
 * Maybe add a debuff/degen class?

-### Maybe a support/minion class that creates healing summons and attaches them to players?
+### Maybe a support/minion class that creates healing minions?
+* Maybe have a skill to attach them to players/recall them back?

 # Hybrid (tier 2) and Hybrid Prime (tier 3)
 * Scales all damage types equally